-- Potatoes can also stay in the soil, but it is important they be dug and removed from the garden almost immediately and not left on the soil surface for any period of time.
-So dig and remove the potatoes to a dry, warm area out of the sun to begin the process of letting the skin toughen up for storage.
+- Potatoes can also stay in the soil, but it is important that they are not left on the soil surface for any period of time.
+Dig and remove the potatoes to a dry, warm area out of the sun to begin the process of letting the skin toughen up for storage.
 Dry in a single layer and turn periodically.
 This takes about two weeks.
 Carefully remove visible dirt from the potatoes, but do not wash them: their skins will toughen for longer winter storage.

 Herbs are a mixed bag when it comes to needing winter protection.
 Some are very hardy and can easily tolerate a cold season, while others will need some extra help: